Spatial Calibration |

 The Shift Image Origin button opens a dialog which allows to shift the origin of the image.
 The first panel "Default Image Coordinates" defines a position without any shift.
 The second panel "New Coordinates" redefines the position entered in the first panel.

-Note: The origin can be located by default at the top or at the bottom left corner of the image (depends the Y axis direction, see Spatial Calibration preferences).
+can be located by default at the top or at the bottom left corner of the

 To shift the origin, choose a position which has a known reference from the combo box or enter X and Y values in the first panel (the position can be located in the image by pressing the Show Position button).
 Then, in the second panel, enter X and Y values either in pixels or with a specific unit.
 When the OK button is pressed, the origin of the default image coordinates is shifted.
 The origin shift is the X and Y distance of the positions entered in the first and the second panel.

-Note: If the new coordinates are defined with a specific unit (not pixels), the final X and Y values will be round in pixels (discrete values).
+coordinates are defined with a specific unit (not pixels), the final X

 This is the default mode.
 The conversion factor is set to 1, so the program shows the measurements in pixels without any conversion.